mehwaffle10/Waffle_Balance/README.md

 - Can not deploy on enemy players
 - All seats render floating arrows that no longer flicker
 - Removed priority for seats for vehicles that are attached to other vehicles
+- Only attach to other vehicles on collision

 ### Boats
 - Don't break on land (or if left alone???)